SQL Advanced Notebook

 Window Function Frame Clause

 The basic window functions in SQL Notes (ROW_NUMBER, LAG, SUM OVER) use a default frame.
-The frame clause lets you control exactly which rows are included in each window calculation.
+The frame clause lets you control exactly which rows go into each window calculation.

 function() OVER (